NaimAyat/UCLA_CS118/Reading1.md

 ##### Queuing Delay
 * Time waited in queue before packet transmitted onto link
 * Unlike other delays, can vary from packet to packet
+* First packet does not experience queuing delay
+* Let a denote the average rate at chich packets arrive at the queue (packets/sec)
+  * Average rate at which bits arrive in the queue is La bits/sec
+  * Assume the queue can hold infinite bits.
+The ratio La/R is called *traffic intensity*
+    * If La/R > 1, the average rate at which bits arrive at the queue exceeds the rate at which bits can be transmitted from the queue.
+Hence, queuing delay will approach infinity.
+Hence, systems must never be designed with a traffic intensity greater than 1.
+    * If La/R < 1, the nature of arriving traffic impacts queuing delay.
+If packets arrive simultaneously every (L/R)N seconds, the first packet has no queuing delay the second packet has queuing delay L/R, and the nth packet has queuing delay (n-1)L/R
 ##### Transmission Delay
 * d<sub>trans</sub> = L/R, where L is the number of bits and R is the transmission rate of the link
 ##### Propagation Delay
 * After a bit is pushed into the link, the time required to propagate from the beginning of the link to router B
   * Distance between two routers divided by the propagation speed: d<sub>prop</sub> = d/s, where d is the distance between router A and router B and s is the propagation speed of the link
+#### 1.4.3 End-to-End Delay
+* So far, we've focused on nodal delay (delay at single router)
+* Now, consider todal delay from source to destination.
+Suppose there are N-1 routers between source and dest
+  * d<sub>end-end</sub> = N(d<sub>proc</sub> + d<sub>trans</sub> + d<sub>prop</sub>)
+  * Where d<sub>trans</sub> = L/R; L is packet size
+#### 1.4.4 Throughput in Computer Networks